-There’s dozens of other stories out there as well; of Silicon Valley employees living in their cars, etc. But they all have the same theme: “Rent is too expensive.
-These people are choosing to live minimally in their cars/vans instead.”
+There are dozens of other stories out there as well; of Silicon Valley employees living in their cars, etc. But they all have the same theme: “Rent is too expensive.
+I’m choosing to live minimally in my car/van instead.”

 You can shower, brush your teeth, and do your business at the gym.
 You can wash your clothes at a coin laundromat, and do your work at a local coffee shop.

 It may not be sustainable forever – but once again, if it means you can save up for a down payment or kill off that crushing debt, it could make sense to be a nomad for a year.

 The viability of this option is really going to depend on your market and situation.
 But if you live in a metro area and have a spare couch, or better yet a spare room, using Airbnb to host could seriously offset a ton of your living costs.

 Run the numbers.
 Hop on over to their site and find out what the market rates are for your city.

 Once you have that number, you can determine what kind of occupancy rate you’d need to make Airbnb viable.
 Let’s look at one quick example of how you can figure this out:

 These are the current rates for Atlanta, GA on Airbnb.

 The median price for a private room was ~$50, and for an entire place was ~$90.

 Now jump on over to Hotpads and find out what your typical rent might be.